Friday, September 27, 2024

 Exploring the Park

 Plitvice Lakes consists of 16 interconnected lakes, separated by natural barriers of travertine (tufa), a type of limestone continuously formed by mineral deposits.
-These lakes are divided into two clusters:
+These lakes are divided into 2 clusters:

 The park offers 8 well-marked self-guided routes (4 circular trails per entrance), ranging from 4 to 18 kilometers, depending on the starting point and available time.

-We chose one of the Program A .
-Programs are A (2–3 hours) or Program B (3–4 hours) and bought our tickets at the counter.
+We chose one of the Programs of A .
+Programs are A(2–3 hours) or Program B (3–4 hours) and bought our tickets at the counter.
 Fortunately, there was no long queue, and it took us less than 10 minutes to get our entry passes.
 The park was breathtaking, and I can confidently say it’s the most beautiful lake I’ve ever visited.

 Return to Zagreb & Journey to Split